-The DfE have set out guidance around Sexual violence and sexual harassment here growing up'.
+Peer on peer abuse will always be taken seriously and acted upon, under the appropriate policy e.g. safeguarding, bullying, not dismissed as 'banter' or 'part of growing up'.
 These issues will be part of PSHE lessons and discussions.
 Victims will be supported through the school's pastoral system.
 Any hate crime/incident will be reported through local reporting mechanisms.